AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-views.md

 For example, if an image was replaced after a baseline was created, previewing that baseline displays the version of the image associated with the baseline, rather than the image from the current working copy.

 Preview mode shows a loading preview indicator while it renders the initial set of topics.
 It does not update automatically after you edit a topic or switch versions.
 To see the latest content, refresh the preview manually, or close and reopen the topic or map.
+Also, track changes are not shown with this feature.

 ### View content based on conditional filters {#id2114BI00VXA}